Previous Up Next

 Figure 10.2: Residuals of the linear fit.

-To visualize the residuals, I group respondents by age and compute percentiles in each group, as we saw in Section 7.2.
-Figure 10.2 shows the 25th, 50th and 75th percentiles of the residuals for each age group.
-The median is near zero, as expected, and the interquartile range (IQR) is about 2 pounds.
-So if we know the mother’s age, we can guess the baby’s weight within a pound, about 50% of the time, because 50% of the weights are in the IQR.
+To visualize the residuals, I group respondents by age and compute percentiles in each group, as we saw in Section ??.
+Figure ?? shows the 25th, 50th and 75th percentiles of the residuals for each age group.
+The median is near zero, as expected, and the interquartile range is about 2 pounds.
+So if we know the mother’s age, we can guess the baby’s weight within a pound, about 50% of the time.

 Ideally these lines should be flat, indicating that the residuals are random, and parallel, indicating that the variance of the residuals is the same for all age groups.
 In fact, the lines are close to parallel, so that’s good; but they have some curvature, indicating that the relationship is nonlinear.
 Nevertheless, the linear fit is a simple model that is probably good enough for some purposes.